A toe sprain is caused by a partial tear of the ligaments that support a toe. Ligaments are strong bands of tissue that connect bones to each other.

-Non-steroidal anti-inflammatory drugs and over-the-counter pain medications may be advised.
+Non-steroidal anti-inflammatory drugs and over-the-counter pain medicines may be advised.

-Topical pain medications, such as creams, patches, can also be applied to the skin.
+Topical pain medicines, such as creams and patches, can also be put on the skin.

-Often, toe sprains cannot be prevented.
+Often, toe sprains can’t be prevented.
 However, to reduce your risk of getting a sprained toe, wear stiff-soled athletic shoes when playing sports.

 American Academy of Physical Medicine and Rehabilitation

 Canadian Podiatric Medical Association

 Adult foot health.
 The American Orthopedic Foot & Ankle Society website.
 Available at: http://www.aofas.org/footcaremd/overview/Pages/Adult-Foot-Health.aspx.
 Accessed May 11, 2016.